 About throat cancer

-Throat cancer is not a defined medical illness, but a term often used to refer to any type of cancer arising from the back of the mouth, upper food pipe and voice box.
-The most common places for throat cancers to occur are the larynx (voice box) and pharynx, where the upper end of the food pipe and voice box meet (the lower end of which is referred to as the hypopharynx).
+Throat cancer is not a defined medical illness, but a term often used to refer to any type of cancer arising from the back of the mouth, upper food pipe (pharynx) and voice box (larynx).There are a number of different types of throat cancer and every patient is different, but the two most common type of throat cancers are:

-Almost 300,000 new cases of laryngeal cancer were diagnosed worldwide in 2012, making it the 13th most commonly diagnosed cancer in men.
-The incidence of hypopharyngeal cancer is much lower.
-The number of throat cancer cases varies considerably between different countries, however is almost universally far more common in men than women.
+Almost 300,000 new cases of laryngeal and pharyngeal cancer were diagnosed worldwide in 2012, making it the 13th most commonly diagnosed cancer in men.
+The number of throat cancer cases varies considerably between different countries; however, is almost universally more common in men than women.
 This reflects the differences in exposure to the risk factors known to cause throat cancer.
 Throat cancer is more common in people over the age of 55, although younger patients can also develop tumours in these sites.

 - Sore throat